Infinitesimal: First-order properties

 In extending the real numbers to include infinite and infinitesimal quantities, one typically wishes to be as conservative as possible by not changing any of their elementary properties.
 This guarantees that as many familiar results as possible are still available.
-Typically elementary means that there is no quantification over sets, but only over elements.
+Typically, elementary means that there is no quantification over sets, but only over elements.
 This limitation allows statements of the form "for any number x..."
 For example, the axiom that states "for any number x, x + 0 = x" would still apply.
 The same is true for quantification over several numbers, e.g., "for any numbers x and y, xy = yx."
 However, statements of the form "for any set S of numbers ..." may not carry over.
 Logic with this limitation on quantification is referred to as first-order logic.

 The resulting extended number system cannot agree with the reals on all properties that can be expressed by quantification over sets, because the goal is to construct a non-Archimedean system, and the Archimedean principle can be expressed by quantification over sets.
 One can conservatively extend any theory including reals, including set theory, to include infinitesimals, just by adding a countably infinite list of axioms that assert that a number is smaller than 1/2, 1/3, 1/4, and so on.
 Similarly, the completeness property cannot be expected to carry over, because the reals are the unique complete ordered field up to isomorphism.

-We can distinguish three levels at which a non-Archimedean number system could have first-order properties compatible with those of the reals:
+There are three categories in which a non-Archimedean number system could have first-order properties compatible with those of the reals: